IranOfficial Name: Islamic Republic of Iran

 - Former Muslims who have converted to other religions, as well as persons who encourage Muslims to convert, are subject to arrest and possible execution.

-- Drinking, possession of alcoholic beverages and drugs are illegal Penalties for possession, use, or trafficking in illegal drugs in Iran are severe and convicted offenders can expect long jail sentences and heavy fines.
-Iran executes many people each year on drug-related charges
+- Drinking, possession of alcoholic beverages, and drugs are illegal.
+Penalties for possession, use, or trafficking in illegal drugs in Iran are severe and convicted offenders can expect long jail sentences and heavy fines.
+Iran executes many people each year on drug-related charges.
+Penalties for the possession, use, or smuggling of alcoholic beverages may include fines, jail time, or flogging.

-- Relations between non-Muslim men and Muslim women are illegal, as are adultery and sex outside of marriage.
+- Relations between non-Muslim men and Muslim women are illegal, as are adultery and sex outside of marriage, which are punishable by the death penalty.

-Dual Nationality: Dual nationals sometimes have their U.S. passports confiscated and may be denied permission to leave Iran, or encounter other problems with Iranian authorities.
-Likewise, Iranian authorities may deny dual nationals’ access to the Foreign Interests Section in Tehran, because they are considered to be solely Iranian citizens.
+Dual Nationality: Iran considers dual nationals to be solely Iranian citizens.
+Dual nationals sometimes have their U.S. passports confiscated and may be denied permission to leave Iran, or encounter other problems with Iranian authorities.
+Likewise, Iranian authorities may deny dual nationals’ access to the Foreign Interests Section in Tehran.
 Refer to the above section entitled "Entry/Exit Requirements" for additional information concerning dual nationality.

 U.S. citizens who also possess Iranian citizenship are subject to laws that impose special obligations on citizens of Iran, such as military service or taxes.
 Iranian-citizen males aged 18-34 are required to perform military service, unless exempt.
 This requirement includes Iranian-Americans, even those born in the United States.
-Young men who have turned 17 years of age will no longer be allowed to leave Iran without first having completed their military service.
+Young men who have turned 17 years of age will not be allowed to leave Iran without completing their military service.

 Employment: Do not work illegally.
 You will be deported, fined, and/or imprisoned.
 You may also be prevented from re-entering the country.
 The Iranian government has seized the passports and blocked the departure of foreigners who work in Iran on tax/commercial disputes.

 Codes of Behavior and Dress: Islamic law is strictly enforced in Iran.
 Alcohol is forbidden.
-Importation of pork products is banned.
+Women must wear a headscarf and a long jacket that covers the arms and upper legs while in public.
+Men may be required to wear long pants and cannot go bare-chested or wear tank tops, especially near religious sites or in conservative areas.
+There may be additional dress requirements at certain religious sites.
 Consult a guide book on Iran to determine how to dress and behave properly and respectfully.
-Women should expect to wear a headscarf and a long jacket that covers the arms and upper legs while in public.
-There may be additional dress requirements at certain religious sites; e.g., women might need to put on a chador (which covers the whole body except the face) at some shrines.
 During the holy month of Ramadan, you should generally observe the Muslim tradition of not eating, drinking, or smoking in public from sunrise to sunset each day, though there are exemptions for foreign travelers who eat in hotel restaurants.
 In general, it is best to ask before taking photographs of people.
-Hobbies like photography and those involving the use of binoculars (e.g., bird-watching) can be misunderstood and get you in trouble with security officials.
-(See Threats to Safety and Security section above for warnings on photography.)
+Hobbies like photography and those involving the use of binoculars (e.g., bird-watching) can be misunderstood and may cause trouble with security officials.

 Money: Non-Iranian credit cards and bank cards cannot be used in Iran.
-You will not be able to access U.S. bank accounts using ATMs in Iran.
-It is easy to exchange U.S. dollars for Rials, either at banks or with certified money changers.
-Due to economic sanctions on Iran, financial institutions have been known to block or freeze accounts of persons accessing financial accounts via the internet from Iran.
-Traveler’s checks can be difficult to exchange.
+You will not be able to access U.S. or foreign bank accounts using ATMs in Iran.
+You can exchange U.S. dollars for rials, either at banks or with certified money changers but it is rarely possible to exchange traveler’s checks.
+Do not exchange currency on the street, and keep your exchange receipts.
 Bring enough hard currency to cover your stay, but make sure you declare this currency upon entry into Iran.
-There is no Western Union or similar institution and bank transfers may not be possible.
-Exchange money only at banks or an authorized currency exchange facility, not on the street, and keep your exchange receipts.
-Import and/or export of over 5,000 USD (or its equivalent in other foreign currencies) must be declared by submitting the relevant bank notice or any other document which proves that the amount was withdrawn from a foreign currency account or the sale of foreign currency.
+There is no Western Union or similar institution and bank transfers are not possible.
+Due to economic sanctions on Iran, financial institutions have been known to block or freeze accounts of persons accessing financial accounts via the Internet from Iran.
+Any import and/or export of over 10,000 USD (or its equivalent in other foreign currencies) must be declared by submitting the relevant bank notice or any other document which proves that the amount was withdrawn from a foreign currency account or the sale of foreign currency.

-Sanctions: U.S. government economic sanctions prohibit most economic activity between U.S. persons and Iran.
-In general, unless licensed by the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), goods, technology, or services may not be exported, re-exported, sold or supplied, directly or indirectly, from the United States or by a U.S. person, wherever located, to Iran or the Government of Iran.
+Sanctions: U.S. government economic sanctions prohibit most economic activity between U.S. citizens and Iran.
+In general, unless licensed by the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), goods, technology, or services may not be exported, re-exported, sold or supplied, directly or indirectly, from the United States or by a U.S. citizen, wherever he or she is located, to Iran or the Government of Iran.
 With limited exceptions, goods or services of Iranian origin may not be imported into the United States, either directly or through third countries.

 Faith-Based Travelers: See the Department of State’s International Religious Freedom Report.

-LGBTI Travelers: Consensual same-sex sexual activity is illegal in Iran, and is punishable by death, flogging, or a lesser punishment.
+LGBTI Travelers: Consensual same-sex sexual activity is illegal in Iran and is punishable by death, flogging, or a lesser punishment.
 The law does not prohibit discrimination based on sexual orientation and gender identity.
-Security forces have harassed, arrested, and detained individuals they suspected of being gay.
+Security forces have executed, harassed, arrested, and detained individuals suspected of being gay.

-Travelers Who Require Accessibility Assistance While in Iran, individuals with disabilities may find accessibility and accommodations very different from what you find in the United States.
-On October 23, 2009, the Islamic Republic of Iran declared its accession to the respective UN Convention on the Rights of Persons with Disabilities; however with regard to Article 46, the Islamic Republic of Iran declared it does not consider itself bound by any provisions of the Convention that may be incompatible with its applicable rules.
-There are no laws in Iran to mandate access to transportation, communication, and public buildings for persons with disabilities.
-In general, it is not recommended for individuals with disabilities to travel to Iran.
+Travelers Who Require Accessibility Assistance: You may find accessibility and accommodations very different from what you find in the United States.
+In 2009, Iran acceded to the UN Convention on the Rights of Persons with Disabilities but declared it does not consider itself bound by any provisions of the Convention that may be incompatible with its rules.
+There are no laws in Iran that mandate access to transportation, communication, and public buildings for persons with disabilities.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.